CDCgov/abm-python-wrappers/docs/experiments.md

 - `model_type`: Type of the model (`gcm` or `ixa`).
 - `input_file_type`: Input file type (`yaml` or `json`).
 - `default_params_file`: Path to the default parameters file.
-- `target_data`: Target data loaded as a Polars DataFrame.
+- `target_data`: Target data loaded as a Polars DataFrame, dictionary of values mapped to parameter names, or a single numeric scalar.
 - `seed`: Seed for random number generation.
 - `n_particles`: Number of particles per step.
 - `replicates`: Number of replicates per particle.